Great Train Wreck of 1856: Aftermath

 The conductor of the Aramingo, William Vanstavoren, who escaped uninjured, apparently felt he was to blame for the accident.
 He returned to Philadelphia, officially reported the accident, and then went to his residence at 169 Buttonwood St. (near 10th St.) and committed suicide by arsenic.
 However, he was later absolved of any blame by the coroner's jury, which blamed the accident on the "gross carelessness" of Alfred Hoppel, the conductor of the Shackamaxon picnic special.
 Hoppel was then tried for manslaughter, but acquitted; Vanstavoren's suicide was cited in evidence.

 Two days after the accident, the Pennsylvania Inquirer said, "The most eager interest is still shown in all that relates to the awful tragedy of Thursday."
+The story of the accident was retold across the world, sometimes in exaggerated form.
+For example, a news ballad sold in Norway tells the "sad song of the terrible accident on the railway in North America on the 17th of July 1856, where 200 children tragically died".

 The North Pennsylvania Railroad took steps after the accident to provide financial benefits for the injured and for survivors of the victims.
 They issued shares of stock to those who would accept it and gave money to those who would not.
 As it turned out, the shares eventually paid worthwhile dividends.
 The railroad closed down operations on the following Sunday to honor the victims.

 Two days after the Great Wreck, The New York Times published a scathing editorial exhorting railroads to exercise greater safety.
 Namely, trains travelling in two directions should never share the same tracks (the site is now double-tracked from Wayne Junction to Lansdale station and electrified with a 70 mph track speed).
 More broadly, there were several other changes implemented, such as the use of the telegraph to notify stations of late trains and communicate other relevant information.
 The number of passengers on trains became a major concern, especially as it applied to children.